jackfranklin/javascriptplayground.com/_posts/2018-01-08-moving-to-netlify.md

 process of moving the domain to being hosted by Netlify was straight forward:

 1. Disable Cloudflare on the domain.
-I used this for SSL, but Netlify provides that out of the box too.
+I used this for SSL, but Netlify provides that out of the box too (via [Let's Encrypt](https://letsencrypt.org/)).
 In hindsight I should have done this last because it meant for a while there were security warnings on the site.

 2. Use Netlify's admin panel to create a DNS zone for the domain, which allows Netlify to fully control the domain.